pharaox/carnalitas_x_agot/README.md

 # Carnalitas Slavery Reimagined AGOT Compatibility

 This is a [Carnalitas Slavery Reimagined](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/) compatibility patch for [A Game of Thrones](https://steamcommunity.com/sharedfiles/filedetails/?id=2887120253).
-It can also be used with the [Legacy of Valyria](https://steamcommunity.com/sharedfiles/filedetails/?id=3403938445) AGOT submod.
 For an overview of features and other changes, see the README of the main mod.

-The latest version is compatible with CK3 1.15.x, Carnalitas 2.9, CSR 0.24.x, AGOT 0.4.0+. **It is currently not compatible with LoV since there LoV is not yet compatible with AGOT 0.4.0.**
+The latest version is compatible with CK3 1.15.x, Carnalitas 2.9, CSR 0.24.x, and AGOT 0.4.0+.

 Note that since Carnalitas itself is not compatible with AGOT, it is strongly recommended to use also [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/).

+This mod should be compatible with most (but not all) AGOT submods.
+Compatibility with [Legacy of Valyria](https://steamcommunity.com/sharedfiles/filedetails/?id=3403938445) has been verified.
+Load Carnalitas and mods based on it **after** AGOT and other AGOT submods.

 Load order:

 * A Game of Thrones
+* AGOT submods (optional)
 * Carnalitas
 * Carnalitas AGOT Compatibility
 * Carnalitas Slavery Reimagined
 * CSR AGOT Compatibility (this mod)
-* Legacy of Valyria (optional)

 ## Council and Court Positions